MarkBrendan/alx-pre_course/README.md

 My first readme

-added a line of text to my readme file soas to pull the readme file to my local machine
+I added a line of text to my readme file soas to pull the readme file to my local machine.